jamiees2/deildu-time/README.md

 ##To Run

-Run
-$ nodemon -L --watch .  --debug app.coffee
-in one terminal
+Run `nodemon -L --watch .  --debug app.coffee` in one terminal

-And run
-$ gulp
-in another terminal
+And run `gulp` in another terminal